 An industry organisation may withdraw from a response where the Parties agree.
 This may be based on technical evidence that the withdrawing industry is not significantly impacted by the unwanted organism, as a result of reaching a fiscal cap, or other reasons.
-The terms under which the withdrawing organisation remains engaged in the response, or not, should be defined and documented.
+The terms under which the withdrawing organisation remains engaged in the response, or not, should be defined and documented in the response documentation, and records made available on request.